What is Giving Compass?

 Giving Compass' Take:

-• Various types of endowment funds can help spur charitable giving practices and get donors closer to achieving their philanthropic goals.
+• Tim Bresnahan explains that various types of endowment funds can help spur charitable giving practices and get donors closer to achieving their philanthropic goals.

 • Read about this foundation's changemaker model of philanthropy.